 Logic tells us that physical matter which we can all touch, see, and analyze had a beginning.
 Many scientist are committed to explaining “first matter” which means they try to figure out how the very first thing was created in the very beginning because obviously we know that physical matter never just appears.
 There’s always a cause.
 In other words, something always comes from something in this universe.
 Something never comes from nothing in the natural world.

 Logically, therefore, if we have a principle that everything has a beginning in the universe that we exist in, it would make sense if an eternal being who is outside of time, space, and our universe was the first cause and Creator of what we see.
 The Bible claims God does make something out of nothing (Romans 1:17).
-The Bible claims God as existed forever (Psalm 90:2).
+The Bible claims God has existed forever (Psalm 90:2).
 If we live in a universe that requires a first cause, and the God of the Bible claims to be the type of being who logically could be that first cause, that is good evidence that this type of being does exist (or at least could exist).
 In fact, personally, I have never heard an explanation for the beginning of everything that is more logical than Hebrews 11:3; therefore, to me, to believe that God does not exist would require more blind faith than the biblical faith needed to believe that he does exist.

 To be fair, scientists have ideas about how “energy” can produce matter or how space expands to create stuff (nonsensical arguments in my opinion), and yet even then they must explain how the “energy” and “space” in our universe first came into being.
 This is why some atheist who are respected in their field have actually suggested aliens were the cause of our earth’s beginning because they know logically a big bang does not explain “first matter” and they know there needs to be some first cause to everything.
-(Start at 3:10 of the video below for an example of a well respected atheist )
+(Start at 3:10 of the video below for an example of a well respected atheist making a claim like this.)

 Before the mountains were brought forth, or ever you had formed the earth and the world, from everlasting to everlasting you are God.”
 (Psalm 90:2)